 You’re on the boomer bucket list trip of a lifetime.
 Tomorrow you’ll be snorkeling on a South Pacific cruise excursion.
 The underwater camera is charged up for a morning of colorful photography—we interrupt this beautiful scene to bring you the sounds of coughing and sneezing.
 Uh-oh, you should have followed my healthy travel tips.

 How do you enjoy a trip without exposing yourself to germs and other pathogens?
-The old saying “The best defense is a good offense” especially applies to staying healthy on a trip during cold and flu season.
+The old saying “The best defense is a good offense” especially applies to traveling healthy during cold and flu season.

-A robust immune system is the best defense against getting sick, not just for travel but also for everyday life.
+A robust immune system is the best defense against getting sick, not just for travel but also for every day life.
 Keep your immune system functioning well by eating right, exercising, and getting plenty of sleep.

 2. Take your vitamins